pp-mo/ncdata/docs/userdocs/user_guide/utilities.rst

 Sub-indexing
 ------------
-The :func:`~ncdata.utils.index_by_dimensions` function and the :class:`~ncdata.utils.Slicer` class let you extract a subset of a dataset, by indexing on the data dimensions.
-This is analagous to sub-indexing an array.
+A new dataset can be derived by indexing over dimensions, analagous to sub-indexing an array.

 This operation indexes all the variables appropriately, to produce a new, independent dataset which is complete and self-consistent.